Prague Healthcare and What to Expect

 When we travel long distances rapidly, our bodies take time (usually about three days) to adjust to the ‘new time’ of our destination, and we may experience fatigue, disorientation, insomnia, anxiety, impaired concentration and loss of appetite.
 There is no local Prague healthcare that can help you, it’s all in the recovery period.

 The direction of travel is a major factor.
 Heading east will disrupt the body more than heading west.
-This is because when travelling west you are essentially lengthening your `day’, something your body can cope with for between 24 and 27 hours; travelling east, however, your `day’ soon becomes shorter than 23 hours.
+This is because when travelling west you are essentially lengthening your day to something between 24 and 27 hours which the body can adapt to.
+Travelling East however will shorten your day and this can throw your rhythm out of sync.
 Travel stress is another factor: pre-travel parties, packing, separation from family and loss of security all take their toll.
-The flight itself creates many stressors such as dehydration, poor sleep, alcohol intake and long periods of inactivity.
-Once at the destination there are language, diet and climate stressors.
+The flight itself creates many stress factors such as dehydration, poor sleep, alcohol intake and long periods of inactivity.
+Once at the destination there are language, diet and climate factors.

 Ideally, you could minimise time-lag problems by sleeping and eating at times closer to the time of your destination before you leave, but in practice this is difficult.
 Instead you should minimise the pain of travel by taking plenty of rest before the flight and avoiding late nights and last-minute dashes for travellers’ cheques, passport etc. Try to select flight schedules that minimise sleep deprivation; arriving late in the day means you can go to sleep soon after you arrive.
 For very long flights (especially eastbound), try to organise a stopover and also try to minimise those three-hour transit stops.